My Old Projects or Why You Should Document and Share Your Stuff Online19 Dec 2016

 In 2011, I started my Master’s degree in Electrical Engineering / Automation.
 At the beginning, I was planing to do my dissertation on non-destructive testing (NDT) based on Barkhausen effect.
 I developed quite a few things including special sensor coils and a super-high-gain-and-low-noise amplifier.
 However, lack of equipments and “destiny” forced me to change from Barkhausen noise to wireless power transmission.
 And, one more time, I did not save pictures or the schematics from most of the things I developed.
 In fact, from my master’s I have the papers and very few photographs.
 It was a two years degree where the first year was dedicated to attend modules from the graduate school.
 I attended Linear Systems, Optimization, Stochastic Processes, Instrumentation, Design of Experiments and Advanced DSP.
 For Optimization, we manually developed a lot of algorithms in Matlab (and I have nothing saved).
 Design of Experiments had a initial part on Monte Carlo methods and a second one on the design of experiments itself (yep, nothing saved again!).
 Stochastic Processes, Advanced DSP and Linear Systems were more traditional modules, however we developed quite a few things in Matlab, but I don’t have a line of code saved.
 The only pictures I could find after asking a lot of different things to my Gmail account were the ones from a special shaker we developed using an unbalanced motor and one from my workbench while I was executing the experiments for my master’s thesis.

-I’ve only really learned about sharing and publishing things online during my Ph.D, but not at the first year!
+I’ve only really learned about sharing code and publishing things online during my Ph.D, but not at the first year!
 I don’t know why, but I had this silly feeling that I should not publish my work online.
 I only managed to learn when I finished the first version of my Spiking Neural Network simulator and started using Github.
 Now, I really don’t care if it is unfinished, badly documented or it’s simply not such a great piece of code, I publish everything online as soon as possible